JordanJTY/hotelWeb_Angular-Spring/README.md

 ![darkMode][darkMode.img]

 #####  Accessibility

- - Accessibility is the attribute that allows people to easily perceive, understand and navigate the web.
-For this, the following has been taken into account:
+Regarding accessibility, we tried to make it possible for most people to use this application, from the elderly to people with disabilities.
+To do this, we have covered the following points:

  - Contrast between the background and the color of the font to favor reading and favor visual health, also pure white is not used to avoid glare and visual fatigue.

  - Well-defined form fields and fonts that favor the perfect legibility of the texts.

  - Design adaptable to all kinds of devices.

 ---